TosbackCgusBridge-Bot/CGUs-versions/Oprah/Privacy Policy.md

-Advertisement Get Our App and Watch OWN in A Whole New Way The free OWN app allows you to go behind the scenes and explore special extras from your favorite OWN shows.
+Advertisement Download the FREE OWN App for Windows 8 Download the OWN App for your chance to win a trip to Oprah's Lifeclass.
+You and a guest will receive round-trip tickets and hotel accommodations and tickets for an upcoming taping of Oprah's Lifeclass.
+See Official Rules for details.
+Learn More Get Our App and Watch OWN in A Whole New Way The free OWN app allows you to go behind the scenes and explore special extras from your favorite OWN shows.
 Learn more!
-“Be the heroine of your life, not the victim.” — Nora Ephron from Quotes We Love View more quotes like this “When people show you who they are, believe them the first time.” — Maya Angelou from Quotes We Love View more quotes like this “A single day is enough to make us a little larger.” — Paul Klee from Quotes to Make the Most of...
-View more quotes like this “Life always bursts the boundaries of formulas.” — Antoine de Saint-Exupéry from Quotes We Love View more quotes like this “Our greatest weapon against stress is our ability to choose one thought over another.” — William James from Quotes to Help You Unwind View more quotes like this Explore quotes by:   Topic | People Advertisement Share Your Story
+Advertisement “Be the heroine of your life, not the victim.” — Nora Ephron from Quotes We Love View more quotes like this “When people show you who they are, believe them the first time.” — Maya Angelou from Quotes We Love View more quotes like this “A single day is enough to make us a little larger.” — Paul Klee from Quotes to Make the Most of...
+View more quotes like this “Life always bursts the boundaries of formulas.” — Antoine de Saint-Exupéry from Quotes We Love View more quotes like this “Our greatest weapon against stress is our ability to choose one thought over another.” — William James from Quotes to Help You Unwind View more quotes like this Explore quotes by:   Topic | People Share Your Story

 *   ARE YOU AND YOUR FAMILY STRUGGLING AND NEED HELP?
 *   What's Your Biggest Makeup Problem?